senapathisowjanya/Task-Minder/README.md

    npm start
    ```
 4. Open http://localhost:3000 to view it in the browser
-5. Open http://localhost:8080 to backend run in the browser (npm run start)
+5. Open http://localhost:8080 for backend to run (npm run start)

 ## Contributors